- Theatre ID1815

 - 1970 - 1979: Until when not known.

 - AddressMarket Street, Ilfracombe, Devon, England

 Opening as the Alexandra Hall, the theatre was built on the hill between Market Street and Avenue Road on more than one level to accommodate the steepness of the slope.
 The lower part of the building contained the flat-floored Alexandra Theatre.
 It seated 1,400, presenting drama, concerts, revue and seasonal variety.
 During the Wars it was used as a Garrison Theatre.
 In 1965 a fly tower was added, and the stage and dressing rooms improved.
-In the early 1970s the interior was gutted to accommodate a (roller?) skating rink.
+In the early 1970s the interior was gutted to accommodate a roller skating rink on the stage and a synthetic ice skating rink in the stalls.
 The building was later altered and reopened as a nightclub and bar.
-In 2009-2010 the higher (foyer) level is in use as a sports bar, and the lower (auditorium) level not in use.
+In 2009-2010 the higher (foyer) level was in use as a sports bar, and the lower (auditorium) level not in use, although previously a nightclub.

 - Other namesAlexandra Hall, Garrison Theatre

 - 1965 Alteration: modernised - fly tower added, stage and dressing room facilities improved (architect unknown).